etesync/etesync-dav/README.md

 Don't forget to set up EteSync to automatically start on startup.
 Instructions for this are unfortunately OS dependent and out of scope for this README.

+## Common environment variables

+* `ETESYNC_LISTEN_ADDRESS`: a hostname or IP address to listen on.
+Requests to a different host/ip will be block for the admin UI.
+Uses as the default value for the next setting.
+* `ETESYNC_SERVER_HOSTS`: defaults to `{ETESYNC_LISTEN_ADDRESS}:37358`.
+Otherwise, a list of IP masks, hostnames, and ports for the server to listen on.
+E.g. `0.0.0.0:37358,[::]:37358` for listening on all ipv4 and ipv6 addresses and port 37358, or `localhost:37358` to only allow requests from localhost.

 # Setting up clients

 You now need to set up your CalDAV/CardDAV client using your username and the password you got in the previous step.